AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 ![](/img/img30.png)

 I'm not even trolling, the ClickHouse command lines has a smile face as the cursor, isn't  it fun?
 The next ClickHouse commands should be run on the Client side to communicate with your Server.
-Let's create a Database and name it as 'activity'.
+Let's create a database and name it 'activity'.

 ```sql
 CREATE DATABASE activity